nopolabs/mock-with-expectations/README.md

 ## methods

 ### createMockWithExpectations
-Creates a mock object initialized with the provided expectations.
+Creates a partial mock object and adds the provided expectations.

-### setExpectation
+### addExpectation
-Sets an expectation on a mock object.
+Adds an expectation on a mock object.

-### setExpectations
+### addExpectations
-Sets expectations on a mock object.
+Adds expectations on a mock object.